claybowser/data-explorer/README.md

-## Repository Name: data-explorer
+### Repository Name: data-explorer
-## Author: Clay Bowser
+### Author: Clay Bowser
-## Date: December 2nd 2024
+### Date: December 2nd 2024
-## Description: An interactive web application for exploring and visualizing datasets.
+### This repository hosts an interactive web application for exploring and visualizing datasets.
 This tool allows users to upload CSV files, create various types of visualizations, and view statistical summaries of their data.
 ---
 # Data Explorer by Clay Bowser